docker-hy/docker-hy.github.io/docs/part-2/section-3.md

 Note:

-- `restart: always` was changed to `unless-stopped` that will keep the container running unless we explicitely stop it.
+- `restart: always` was changed to `unless-stopped` that will keep the container running unless we explicitly stop it.
 With `always` the stopped container is started after reboot for example, see [here](https://docs.docker.com/config/containers/start-containers-automatically/) for more.

 Under the section [Where to store data](https://github.com/docker-library/docs/blob/master/postgres/README.md#where-to-store-data) we can see that the `/var/lib/postgresql/data` should be mounted separately to preserve the data.